How to Get Rid of Shame and Guilt After Masturbating

 This can be as simple as prioritizing their comfort on set, such as making sure they’re well fed and hydrated.
 Sexual safety is important too, whether that’s ensuring plenty of lube is used or carrying out rigorous STI (and now also Covid-19) testing.
 And, of course, performers must retain the right to say no or to call “cut” on a scene for any reason.
 This goes back to consent.

 Performers should also be fairly compensated for the work they do.
-Making porn can be huge fun but it can also be physically and emotionally taxing at times.
+Many porn performers say they love their job, but it can also be physically and emotionally taxing at times.
 Performers are workers and deserve to be paid a fair rate.

 How Ethical Porn Can Enhance Your Sex Life